laptopdoctor911/anatwebtesting/README.md

 # Anatweb
+# ng serve --o --port 8087
+# server.js listen to 8080 in nodejs-express-sequelize-mysql-actu

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.1.4.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:8087/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding